Improving Offline RL by Blending Heuristics: Experiments

 \section{Experiments}

 We study 27 benchmark datasets in D4RL and Meta-World.
-We show that \algo is able to improve the performance of existing offline RL methods by $9\%$ with easy modifications and simple hyperparameter tuning.
-Remarkably, in some datasets where the base offline RL shows inconsistent performance and especially underperforms, \algo can achieve more than 50\% performance improvement.
+We show that \algo improves the performance of existing offline RL methods by $9\%$ with easy modifications and simple hyperparameter tuning.
+Remarkably, in some datasets where the base offline RL performs inconsistently or poorly, \algo can achieve more than 50\% performance improvement.
+When the dataset is simple and the base offline RL is already near-optimal, HUBL does not significantly harm the performance.

 \textbf{\algo variants and base offline RL methods $\,$} We implement \algo with four state-of-the-art offline RL algorithms as base methods: CQL~\citep{kumar2020conservative}, TD3+BC~\citep{fujimoto2021minimalist}, IQL~\citep{kostrikov2021offline}, and ATAC~\citep{cheng2022adversarially}.
-For each base method, we compare the performance of its original version to its performance with \algo running three different blending strategies discussed in Section~\ref{sec:algorithm}: Constant, Sigmoid and Rank.
+For each base method, we compare the performance of its original version to its performance with \algo running three different blending strategies discussed in Section~\ref{sec:algorithm}: constant, sigmoid and rank.
 Thus, we experiment with 16 different methods in total.
 The implementation details of the base methods are in Appendix~\ref{sec:ap-implementation}.

 \textbf{Metrics $\,$} We use relative normalized score improvement, abbreviated as \emph{relative improvement}, as a measure of \algo's performance improvement.
 Specifically, for a given task and base method, we first compute the normalized score $r_{base}$ achieved by the base method, and then the normalized score $r_{\algo}$ of \algo.
 The relative normalized score improvement is defined as $\frac{r_{\algo}-r_{base}}{\abs{r_{base}}}$.
 We report the relative improvement of \algo averaged over three seeds $\{0, 1, 10\}$ in this section, with \emph{standard deviations, base method performance, behavior cloning performance and absolute normalized scores} provided in Appendix~\ref{sec:ap-d4rl-std}, \ref{sec:ap-mw-std}, and \ref{sec:ap-absolute-results}.